reallyenglish/replica_sets_tutorial/ReadMe.md

-This small project allows you to try MongoDB's Replica Set on your local machine and aims to help you understand how it works.
+This small project allows you to try MongoDB's Replica Sets on your local machine and aims to help you understand how it works.
 Following the instruction below, you will have a replica set consisted by two mongodbs (and one arbiter).

 ## Prepare

 This creates empty directories for mongodbs.

-    % cd /path/to/replicaset (top of this repo)
+    % cd /path/to/the/repo
     % ./prepare.sh

 ## Start db1 (master)

-    % cd /path/to/replicaset
+    % cd /path/to/the/repo
     % mongod -f db1.conf

 ## Check db1